 How Does It Work?

-More than that, for the patients, DCN platforms offer incredibly affordable prices, usually a monthly subscription, with a fixed copay per visit.
+More than that, for the patients, the Mira platform offers incredibly affordable prices, usually a monthly subscription, with a fixed copay per visit.
 This empowers more people than ever before to get healthcare even without insurance, again increasing the prospective pool of patients for a healthcare provider.

 All of this is usually wrapped up in a system that streamlines all of the tiring administrative work of onboarding a patient, billing, and collecting payment.
 Most of the processes become automated, cutting overheads and speeding up workflows dramatically.